-, , Objective for 2030 Objective for 2025 Progress in 2024 Drive change among our suppliers: at least 25 supplies with the greatest impact in the transmission network, based on circularity (life cycle analysis), climate change, security, diversity and biodiversity criteria. impact in the transmission network, based on circularity (life cycle 11 supplies with the greatest impact in the transmission network, based on circularity (life cycle analysis), climate change, security, diversity and biodiversity criteria.
+Drive change among our suppliers: at least 25 supplies with the greatest impact in the transmission network, based on circularity (life cycle analysis), climate change, security, diversity and biodiversity criteria.

+At least 10 supplies with the greatest impact in the transmission network, based on circularity (life cycle analysis), climate change, security, diversity and biodiversity criteria.